 Because the goal was a pie so good that you can serve it to non-paleo company, this is a bit sweeter than I would normally make for a paleo dessert (not that it’s super sweet, it’s actually the same amount of sweeteners as other paleo pumpkin pie recipes out there– but you will definitely feel like you’re having a treat).
 You could cut the honey and maple syrup down to 1/3 cup total if you wanted and just add a couple extra tablespoons of water.

 I actually got the custard the way I wanted it on the third try with this pie.
 The biggest trick was the crust.
 I tried a few different paleo pie crust recipes (anyone who follows me on Pinterest knows I was collecting different versions of paleo pie crusts to use as a foundation to build from).
-And tried several tweaks of a shortening-based version, which tasted great but remained too soft and crumbly.
+I also tried several tweaks of a shortening-based version, which tasted great but remained too soft and crumbly.
 In the end, I came up with a crust that tasted great (especially in combination with the pumpkin custard), had the right texture, and held together beautifully.
 I hope you enjoy my version of pumpkin pie as much as my family and I do!

 Note: If you want to just make the pumpkin custard, you don’t need the extra yolk leftover from making the crust.
 It will work just fine with 3 whole eggs.